neo-project/docs/en-us/sc/quickstart/getting-started-csharp.md

 >
 > - Given that neon compiles .dll with nep-8 by default, which conflicts with nep-5, thus we need to execute .avm using neon compatible mode; otherwise the contract cannot be invoked properly.
 >
->   Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command (replace nep5.dll with your own project file):
+>   Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command:
 >
 >   `neon yourcontractname.dll --compatible`
 >
 > - For other issues you encounter during the process of setting up the smart contract development environment, refer to [FAQ](../../faq.md).

 Now that you have completed the configuration of the NEO smart contract development environment.